 Monorepos have become increasingly popular in recent years as they provide a centralized place for storing code for multiple projects or services.
 However, managing a monorepo can be challenging, especially when it comes to merging pull requests.
-This is where our partition rules feature comes in handy.
+This is where our merge queue and its partition rules feature come in handy.

 What Are Partition Rules?